Biphobia: Tensions with pansexuals

+Opposition to the pansexual label as distinct or separate from bisexuality, in particular due to ahistorical and biphobic implications, is also touched upon by Ka'ahumanu in the 25th anniversary edition of Bi Any Other Name: Bisexual People Speak Out.

 Effects

 The mental and sexual health effects of biphobia on bisexual people are numerous.
 One study showed that bisexuals are often trapped in between the binaries of heterosexuality and homosexuality, creating a form of invalidation around their sexual identity.
 This often leads to recognized indicators of mental health issues such as low self-esteem and self-worth.
 These indicators and pressures to "choose" a sexual identity can, in many cases, lead to depression as they may feel they live in a culture that does not recognize their existence.

-While doing research on women at high-risk of HIV infection, one study, from the Journal of Bisexuality, concluded that bisexual women in the high-risk cohort studied were more likely to engage in various high risk behaviors and were at a higher risk of contracting HIV and other sexually transmitted diseases.
+While doing research on women at high risk of HIV infection, one study, from the Journal of Bisexuality, concluded that bisexual women in the high-risk cohort studied were more likely to engage in various high-risk behaviors and were at a higher risk of contracting HIV and other sexually transmitted diseases.
 These behaviors have been attributed to the unlikeliness of bisexuals discussing their sexuality and proper protection with health professionals for fear of judgement or discrimination, causing them to become undereducated on the issue(s).